-The aforesaid MPs are allowed as the petitioners therein are also similarly situated.
+The aforesaid MPs are allowed as the petitioners therein whereas (1.) are also similarly situated.

-7. We have carefully gone through the records of these cases and have considered the matter.
-The respondents have raised a preliminary objection in their counter-affidavit to the effect that these applications are not maintainable in view of the judgment of this Tribunal in A. Padmavally & Others Vs. C.P.W.D. and Tele Communication reported in 1990(3) SLJ(CAT) 544, decided by a five Member Bench on 30.10.1990.
+7. We have carefully gone through the records of these two cases and have considered the matter.
+The respondents have raised a preliminary objection in their counteraffidavit to the effect that these applications are not maintainable in view of the judgment of this Tribunal in the above case of Ar.
+Padmavally & Others Vs. C.P.W.D. and Tele Communication reported in 1990(3) SLJ(CAT) 544, decided by a five Member Bench on 30.10.1990.